Command line tool usage

 Rahti can be used via the command line either with OpenShift's oc tool or with the kubectl tool from Kubernetes.
 Certain features specific to OpenShift are only available when using the oc tool.

 The oc tool is a single binary that only needs to be included in your path.
-You may download it from the latest release page in GitHub.
-The detailed instructions are:
+Instructions for downloading the oc tool including the download link for several platforms and operating systems can be found in the Command Line Tools page in the web interface:

 In order to test that it was properly installed, open a new terminal, go to any folder, and run: